jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-10-09-dbt-on-aws-part-2-glue/index.md

   - JaehyeonKim
 images: []
 cevo: 19
-description: The data build tool (dbt) is an effective data transformation tool and it supports key AWS analytics services - Redshift, Glue, EMR and Athena.
-In part 2 of the dbt on AWS series, we discuss data transformation pipelines using dbt on AWS Glue.
-Subsets of IMDb data are used as source and data models are developed in multiple layers according to the dbt best practices.
+description: AWS Glue data transformation pipelines with dbt.
+Subsets of IMDb data feed models developed in multiple layers following dbt best practices.
 ---
 The [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) is an effective data transformation tool and it supports key AWS analytics services - Redshift, Glue, EMR and Athena.
 In [part 1](/blog/2022-09-28-dbt-on-aws-part-1-redshift), we discussed benefits of a common data transformation tool and the potential of dbt to cover a wide range of data projects from data warehousing to data lake to data lakehouse.
 A demo data project that targets Redshift Serverless is illustrated as well.
 In part 2 of the dbt on AWS series, we discuss data transformation pipelines using dbt on [AWS Glue](https://aws.amazon.com/glue/).
 [Subsets of IMDb data](https://data.imdb.com/non-commercial-datasets/) are used as source and data models are developed in multiple layers according to the [dbt best practices](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).
 A list of posts of this series can be found below.